Shoaib720/Shoaib720/README.md

 ### I enjoy......

-- Looking at Sea .. :ocean: ..
+- Gazing at the Sea .. :ocean: ..
 - Techy and nerd talks .. :nerd_face: ..
 - watching Anime and Netflix...
 - Urdu and Arabic Poetries...

-### Irrelevant data ...

-- Mumbaikar
-- Single (Area of improvement :wink:)

 All Rights Reserved.
 Registered since 1999. :registered: